Michael V. Drake, MD

 A New York City native, Dr. Drake has always maintained a fondness for Ohio, as his mother grew up and graduated from high school in Youngstown.
 Now, he and his wife, Brenda, live in Columbus.
-They have two grown sons and three grandchildren.
+They have two grown sons and four grandchildren.